xrettle/WFGY/TensionUniverse/BlackHole/Q002_generalized_riemann_hypothesis.md

 * one number that says how far the family of zero patterns is from what GRH would lead us to expect,
 * one number that says how far the family of arithmetic patterns is from what GRH would lead us to expect.

-We normalize these numbers so that they live on a common tension scale, then combine them into a single **family tension**.
+We normalize these numbers so that they live on a common tension scale, then combine them into a single family tension.
 Low family tension means the whole family looks GRH-like at that scale.
 High family tension means there are serious mismatches that cannot easily be explained away inside the encoding rules.

 Then we consider two kinds of worlds: